 Forget the usual Chicago deep pans and crispy Romana bases, it’s the output of Naples that’s all the rage these days.
 Neapolitan pizza in Krakow has been on the rise in the last couple of years.
 Places offering cushiony dough and fresh mozzarella, tasty passata courtesy of Campania, and leaves of basil to taste, are now dotting the city.
-Cue this guide, which seeks them all out so you don’t have to.
+Cue this list, which seeks them all out so you don’t have to.
 Researching this guide was a chore, I tell you!

 Nolio‘s been going for a good few years now.
 Still, it’s fair to say it totally changed the game when it came to Neapolitan pizza in Krakow…